 Explanation:

-In this example, we demonstrate how to use a std::multimap in C++ to store key-value pairs with repeating keys.
-First, we add elements with insert (pairs and initializer lists) and emplace and display all the elements.
-As multimap stores items in key-sorted order and does not eliminate duplicates, keys like 1, 2, and 3 repeat themselves multiple times with different values.
+In this illustration, we showcase the utilization of a std::multimap in C++ for managing key-value pairs where keys can be repeated.
+Initially, we populate the multimap using insert (pairs and initializer lists) and emplace methods, followed by showcasing all the stored elements.
+Since a multimap organizes entries in a sorted order based on keys and allows duplicates, keys such as 1, 2, and 3 are presented multiple times with varying corresponding values.

 Accessing Elements

-However, the first and the last element can be addressed directly via begin and end iterators.
+Nevertheless, the initial and final element can be specifically accessed using the begin and end iterators.

 C++ Example to Access Elements